Tarikul0001/Music-Store-SQL-Analysis/README.md

 ## Wanna Add to the Fun?
 Love the project?
 Fork it, tweak it, or suggest new queries!
 Open an issue or send a pull request with your ideas.

+## Contact
+For questions or feedback, please open an issue on the GitHub repository or contact the project maintainer at [tarikul00001@gmail.com].

 Happy querying. 🎸